wootfish/theseus.dht/docs/index.md

 1. Read bytes off the wire until we've received 20 bytes total.
 2. Decrypt these 20 bytes and treat the resulting four bytes as a big-endian 32-bit integer N.
 3. Read bytes off the wire until we've received N + 16 more bytes total.
-4. Decrypt thes N + 16 bytes.
+4. Decrypt these N + 16 bytes.
 This is the protocol message.
 5. Repeat.

 This scheme allows the size of every ciphertext to be known in advance, which in turn allows arbitrary message chunking without risk of ambiguity regarding message boundaries.
 Thus, individual packets sent across the wire can be arbitrarily sized, and thus the protocol can assume essentially any traffic pattern.